 Though the US-China trade war has slowed down the global economy and impacted the economy in Indonesia, the investment outlook in Indonesia in 2019 remains positive.
-It is estimated that Indonesia’s economy will grow at a rapid pace with a growth rate of 5.3-5.4% in 2020.
+It is estimated that Indonesia’s economy will grow at a rapid pace, with a growth rate of 5.3-5.4% in 2020.

-Indonesian Investor KITAS offers major benefits, with the most attractive ones include the ease of application and the waiver of work permit fee.
+Indonesian Investor KITAS offers major benefits, with the most attractive ones include the ease of application and the waiver of the work permit fee.
 If foreign investors were required to pay a hefty fee of USD 1,200 per year, this is no longer the case with an Investor KITAS, provided that they satisfy all the investment requirements.
 Moreover, foreign investors do not need to wait for months to start working after pouring their initial investment.

-With that being said, Investor KITAS is now an appealing option to many investors who are interested in investing in the country.
+As such, Investor KITAS is now an appealing option to many investors who are interested in investing in the country.
 Read on to know more about Indonesian Investor KITAS.

 Both types allow investors to enter and leave Indonesia multiple times within the permit’s specified validity, which is usually based on the validity of your passport.

-As an investor, you are required to have a minimum investment of IDR 1 billion in invested shares to be eligible for an investor KITAS.
+As an investor, you are required to have a minimum investment of IDR 1 billion in invested shares to be eligible for an investor KITAS/ITAS.
 Furthermore, the invested capital of the company has to be over IDR 10 billion.

 A newly established company will be able to sponsor the investors upon receiving the business registration number (Nomor Induk Berusaha – NIB) and business licenses (Izin Usaha).
 For businesses that are already up and running, you need to apply for all necessary licenses through Online Single Submission (OSS).

-As previously mentioned, one of the greatest advantages of an investor visa is its ease of application without the tedious procedure and the expensive fee for work permit.
+As previously mentioned, one of the greatest advantages of an investor visa is its ease of application without the tedious procedure and the expensive fee for a work permit.

 Upon request, Cekindo can provide you with more detailed information on the required documents and application procedure.

 Get in touch with us should you require any assistance from us.
-Our visa and legal experts can assist you in applying for your investor KITAS.
+Our visa and legal experts can assist you in applying for your investor KITAS/ITAS.
 We will be with you every step of the way.

-Fill in the form below or visit our offices in Jakarta, Bali and Semarang.
+Fill in the form below or visit our offices in Jakarta, Bali, and Semarang.